HMCS Haida

 HMCS Haida is a Tribal-class destroyer that served in the Royal Canadian Navy (RCN) from 1943 to 1963, participating in World War II and the Korean War.
-She was named for the Haida people.
+She was named after the Haida people.
+Haida was inspected by High Commissioner for Canada in the United Kingdom Vincent Massey shortly after her commissioning in 1943.

 The only surviving Tribal-class destroyer out of 27 vessels constructed for the RCN, the Royal Navy, and the Royal Australian Navy between 1937 and 1945, Haida sank more enemy surface tonnage than any other Canadian warship and as such is commonly referred to as the "Fightingest Ship in the Royal Canadian Navy".

-Designated a National Historic Site of Canada in 1984, she now serves as a museum ship berthed next to HMCS Star, an active Royal Canadian Naval Reserve Division, in Hamilton, Ontario.
+Designated a national historic site of Canada in 1984, she now serves as a museum ship berthed next to HMCS Star, an active Royal Canadian Naval Reserve Division, in Hamilton, Ontario.
 In 2018, Haida was designated the ceremonial flagship of the RCN.

 Design and description

 The Tribals were designed to fight heavily armed destroyers of other navies, such as the Japanese Fubuki class.
 Canada chose the design based on its armament, with the size and power of the Tribal class allowing them to act more like small cruisers than as fleet destroyers.
 Haida was among the first batch of Tribal-class destroyers ordered by the RCN in 1940–1941.
 They were ordered with modified ventilation and heating systems for North Atlantic winter service.
 Haida's design was modified after deficiencies were noted in the lead ship of the Canadian Tribals, HMCS Iroquois.

 Haida, as one of the British-built Tribal-class destroyers, was 335 ft 6 in long between perpendiculars and 377 ft long overall with a beam of 36 ft 6 in and a draught of 13 ft.
 As built, the destroyer displaced 1927 LT standard and 2745 LT at deep load.
 Haida had a complement of 14 officers and 245 ratings.

 The destroyer was propelled by two shafts driven by two Parsons geared turbines powered by steam created by three Admiralty-type three-drum boilers.
 This created 44000 shp and gave the ship a maximum speed of 36.5 kn.
 The destroyers could carry 505–516 LT of fuel oil.

 As built, Haida was fitted with six quick-firing 4.7 in Mk XII guns placed in three twin turrets, designated 'A', 'B' and 'Y' from bow to stern.
 The turrets were placed on 40° mountings with open-backed shields.
 The ship also had one twin turret of QF 4 in Mk XVI guns in the 'X' position.
 For secondary anti-aircraft armament, the destroyer was equipped with four single-mounted 2-pounder "pom-pom" guns.
 The vessel was also fitted with four 21 in torpedo tubes for Mk IX torpedoes.